James Kaiser

 One of the most dramatic hikes in the park, featuring stunning, 360-degree view of the Mojave Desert.

-The bestselling Joshua Tree guidebook for over a decade.
+The bestselling Joshua Tree guide for over two decades.